 Sources and reconciliation of variability: For water quality and bacteria monitoring, potential sources of variability include improper sample handling or lab techniques and environmental variability.
 Samples are split for 10% of samples collected.
 If split samples sent to the laboratory for analysis differ consistently from volunteer conducted analysis, additional quality assurance will be conducted and training refreshers will be conducted to remedy the problem and minimize operator-introduced sources of variability.
 Data should be within the measurement quality objectives listed in Table 7.1.3.
 If these objectives are not met, the data are flagged in the database and are not included in any data analysis.
 Other measures to address variability include wearing gloves during sample collection and analysis, use of clean or sterile containers for sample collection and analysis, and intense training for volunteers in proper sampling technique.
-For bay pH, sources of variability include improper sample handling.
+For bay pH and bay nutrient monitoring, sources of variability include improper sample handling.
 Duplicate discrete samples are collected for each sensor monthly for analysis and differences will be assessed.
 Any variability will be reconciled through additional training.
-For flow monitoring, continuous water depth monitoring and bioassessment sampling, proper site selection is the largest source of variability and is addressed through volunteer and staff training.
+For flow monitoring, continuous water depth monitoring, and bioassessment sampling, proper site selection is the largest source of variability and is addressed through volunteer and staff training.
 For algae documenting, eelgrass, and shorebird monitoring, the greatest sources of variability are the individual making the assessment, and this can only be addressed through training.
-For stream profiling, proper site identification is likely the greatest source of variability and can only be addressed through training.
-For suspended sediment monitoring, the largest sources of variability include malfunctioning of the automated sampler, sample bottles that are not clean, and contamination during the laboratory analysis process.
-These are addressed through training and use of detailed protocols.
+For stream profiling, proper site identification is likely the greatest source of variability and can only be addressed through training...

 Sources of bias or misrepresentation: For bacteria, a potential source of bias is in the interpretation of testing results.
-Volunteers and staff must interpret a color change to read the results.
+Volunteers and staff must interpret sample fluorescence to read the results.
 This bias is addressed for bacteria monitoring by periodically splitting samples for all analysis and comparing the results from the split samples to the R{log} criteria.
 Volunteers and staff also analyze a certified reference material of known bacteria concentration to check their accuracy.
-For water quality monitoring nutrient analysis, detailed procedures must be followed as related to reaction times, sample temperatures, etc. Volunteers and staff analyze a split sample while the other half is sent to a QA lab for analysis.
+For water quality monitoring nutrient analysis, detailed procedures must be followed as related to reaction times, sample temperatures, etc. Volunteers and staff analyze a split sample while the other half is sent to a OA lab for analysis.
 The compared results must be within the measurement quality objectives outlined in Table 7.1.3.
 If they are not, then the sample collection and laboratory techniques will be reviewed to eliminate any potential source of bias and the data will be flagged in the database.
 For continuous water depth monitoring, flow monitoring and macroinvertebrate sampling, proper site selection is the largest source of bias and is addressed through volunteer and staff training.
 For algae documenting, eelgrass, and shorebird monitoring, the greatest sources of bias are the individual making the assessment and this can only be addressed through training.
 For stream profiling, a potential source of bias is improper use of the monitoring equipment, which can only be addressed through training.
-For suspended sediment monitoring, the method of analysis does not allow for splits or duplicates to be analyzed for comparison.
-The largest source of bias would be improper laboratory techniques such as inadequate drying of filters and improperly calibrated lab equipment such as scales.
-This is addressed through training in laboratory techniques as well as detailed calibration procedures.
+For bay algae biomass, the largest source of bias would be improper laboratory techniques such as inadequate drying of algae and improperly calibrated lab equipment such as scales.
+This is addressed through training in lab techniques as well as calibration procedures.
 For bay pH, the largest sources of bias would be calibration errors, which can only be addressed through training.